incountry/sdk-nodejs/README.md

 } catch(e) {
   if (e instanceof StorageClientError) {
     // some input validation error

+    // if you need to handle configuration errors more precisely: if (e instanceof StorageConfigValidationError) {
+      // something is wrong with Storage options
+    } else if (e instanceof SecretsProviderError) {
+      // something is wrong with `getSecrets()` function.
+The original error is available in `e.data` } else if (e instanceof SecretsValidationError) {
+      // something is wrong with `getSecrets()` function result } else if (e instanceof InputValidationError) {
+      // something is wrong with input data passed to Storage public method } else if (e instanceof StorageAuthenticationError) {
+      // something is wrong with the credentials provided in Storage options }
   } else if (e instanceof StorageServerError) {
     // some server error

+    if (e instanceof StorageNetworkError) {
+      // something is wrong with network connection
+    } else {
+      // server error or server response validation failed }
   } else if (e instanceof StorageCryptoError) {
     // some encryption error
   } else {